 Instead, on my Santiago de Compostela walking tour, I stayed on the circular road, now called the Rúa das Rodas, as it circles the old town on the north.
 I rejoined the Route of Routes where the Rúa dos Loureiros joins the Rodas, turned slightly left to go straight down the Costa Vella stairs.

 Below is the view of the Convento San Francisco from the top of the stairs, and its prominent steeples.
 This is the Mirador Costa Vella, a prominent look-out you pass entering the city on the English way.

 I was lucky as the San Francisco Church was giving an additional Compostela in 2014, when I walked this route to commemorate their centennial year, which I obtained.

 Below is a photo of a sculpture of San Francisco that is quite prominent in front of the church complex.
 Incidentally, this photo was taken on another day, when it was sunny, not the day of my rainy walking tour!

 I walked past the sculpture and the San Francisco Church along the Costa de San Francisco, continuing to walk the circular route around the old town.
-Turning left onto the Rúa de Carretas, I shortly came to the Parish Church of San Frutuoso.
+Turning left onto the Rúa de Carretas, you pass by the Pilgrim's Office almost immediately on your right.
+Shortly thereafter, I came to the Parish Church of San Frutuoso.
 It is easy to spot because there is a police station right next to it.
 See my Day One on the Camino Finisterre for more photos of this church.

 At the Iglesia de San Frutuoso, I turned right on the Rúa Hortas.
 If one were to turn left instead, on the Costa do Cristo, one walks back to the western end of the Obradoiro Square, where I had started my walkabout!